salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 The problem is solved using the CBC or COIN-OR solvers in the Pulp, a python library .

-### Embedding the learned models as constraints in the optimization model
+### Embedding Learned Models as Constraints in the Optimization Model

-The initial solution is used as an input to the prediction model.
-If the output doesnt respect the quality threshold value, the linear constraints are adjusted in a way to exclude this solution and the problem is re-solved.
+The optimization process integrates learned models by initially using the current solution as input for the prediction model.
+If the predicted values do not meet the required quality thresholds, the constraints of the optimization problem are adjusted to exclude the current solution.
+This adjustment results in a revised optimization problem that is then re-solved.

-If the adjustation leads to an unfeasable reagion.
-The code stops and returns the last feasible solution found.
+Should these adjustments lead to an infeasible region where no viable solutions exist, the process halts and the most recent feasible solution is returned.